KirinDave/mooish-template/README.md

   This really comes in handy for building custom Javascript lib files for your projects.
-For example, my site www.iancollins.me uses classes from Mootools, Clientcide and Brawndo.
+For example, my site www.iancollins.me uses classes from Mootools, Clientcide and Brawndo™.
 I have a one-line file "3n" with this inside of it:

     JsonP Date Date.Extras JustTheTip Number.BrawndoExtras Function.BrawndoExtras
     Element.BrawndoScrolling Element.BrawndoExtras Element.BrawndoImage